Institute-for-ReWriting-World-History/the1854project/README.md

     traditional Indian society is perceived to be organized (the caste system').
 The *Sanskrit equivalents are *varna ('class' (lit.
-    'colour')) and, more accurately, *jäti ('[position assigned by] birth'), the former indicating a *Brah-manically established, idealized hierarchy based on social function, the latter a complex social reality composed of 'castes', 'subcastes', and 'sub-subcastes'(Johnson, 80).
+    'colour')) and, more accurately, *jäti ('[position assigned by] birth'), the former indicating a *Brahmanically established, idealized hierarchy based on social function, the latter a complex social reality composed of 'castes', 'subcastes', and 'sub-subcastes'(Johnson, 80).